wstaffordp/bsearch-enhanced/README.md

 Instead of initializing with a median pivot value before determining a search direction, the `high` bound is halved, meaning the first Binary Search operation always uses subtraction repeatedly before proceeding in the opposite direction.

 The alternation prevents excessive array accesses and equality operations after each modification of the `high` bound to increase speed without either exceeding bounds or skipping elements.
 It repeats until either `gap` is `2` or the `high` bound is greater than or equal to `needle`.
 Then, to avoid infinite loops, it processes a final one-way Binary Search operation as if `gap` is `1`.

 The following benchmarks measure the [benchmark example](https://github.com/wstaffordp/bsearch-enhanced/blob/master/examples/benchmark.c) speed from the Unix `time` command with various compilers and settings.

+Each benchmark speed result uses the fastest result from a set of tests on an Intel Core m3-8100Y processor.

 ```
 gcc -O3